energywebfoundation/vc-api-owf/README.md

 This is project is a Labs project under the [Open Wallet Foundation](https://openwallet.foundation/).

+## Overview Documentation

+For background on the VC API and how to use this project in your architecture, see the [overview documentation site](https://openwallet-foundation-labs.github.io/vc-api).

 ## Supporting Organizations
 In addition to being supported by the Open Wallet Foundation, this project is supported by the Elia Group, the Energy Web Foundation and Impactility.